uniworld-io/developer-docs/docs/help.md

 There are many ways to protect spammers such as:
 - Limit the connection and request from an IP address
 - Transaction fees: If someone spams the network, they must have to pay for transaction fees which cost them in real $.
-- Each transaction is validate carefully before adding to block
+- Each transaction is validated carefully before adding to block
 </details>

 <details>
 <summary>__12.
 Are UniChain network parameters fixed or flexible?__</summary>
 Most Unichain network parameters are flexible.
-It mean that committee/witness can change parameters To change network params, committee/witness create a proposal then broadcast to all networks.
+It means that committee/witness can change parameters To change network params, committee/witness create a proposal then broadcast to all networks.
 If the proposal receives enough vote from others committees/witnesses then the network parameter will be changed in the next maintenance time
 </details>